AshtonO/DraftkingsContestScraper/README.md

+# DISCLAIMER
+I wrote this application as a side project to learn more about data analysis, data wrangling, and Python (I do not use it to actually enter lineups or play for money).
+Using applications such as this to gather data from DraftKings is a direct violation of their Terms of Service.
+I claim no responsibility for how anyone chooses to use this application.

 # DraftkingsContestScraper
 Data Wrangling for gathering contest date from Draftkings.com  Useful for seeing how you would have done in a given contest, and doing data analytics on other contestants.